Q. Wait. Did you say puppeteer?

 Q. Do you record audio fiction for people?

 A. Absolutely.
-Drop me a line if you’d like to talk about getting some audio fiction recorded.
+Drop me a line if you’d like to talk about getting some audio fiction recorded and we can go over my rates.
 I prefer to do stories with female POV characters, but I also work with very talented actors at Willamette Radio Workshop.